Warrior of the Lost World: Cast

+Production

+Edward Sarlui pre-sold the movie using a poster of a masked biker in a futuristic landscape before a script had been written or a cast assembled intent on using the pre-sales to produce the film.
+After serving as a director of photography on two Clint Eastwood films, David Worth hoped to parlay this into a directing job and pitched his own project which he referred to as "High Plains Drifter on a motorcycle" to little success.
+Worth was introduced to Sarlui through Sandy Howard and upon Sarlui's review of the script he approved the project with Worth directing as long as the script was set in the future.
+Robert Ginty was cast as The Rider as Worth had been impressed with his performance in The Exterminator.

 Mystery Science Theater 3000

 Warrior of the Lost World featured in the first episode of the fifth season of Mystery Science Theater 3000.
 A recurring joke is that the crew can't remember the lead actor Robert Ginty's name, referring to him as "the Paper Chase guy."
-The crew also find the voice of the speedcycle's display screen so irritating that they cheer when it is destroyed by Megaweapon, referring to Megaweapon onwards as "the only good thing in this movie" and even giving Megaweapon (voiced by Mike Nelson) a phone call after watching the film.
+The crew also find the voice of the speedcycle's display screen so irritating that they cheer when it is destroyed by Megaweapon, referring to Megaweapon onwards as "the only good thing in this movie" and even giving Megaweapon (voiced by Michael J. Nelson) a phone call after watching the film.
 According to Mary Jo Pehl, a writer and later cast member of the show, Ginty is "assisted and outacted by his supersonic speedcycle", and his kiss with Persis Khambatta in the climactic scene is "guaranteed to traumatize even the most-hardened maker-outer".

 The Warrior of the Lost World episode is a favorite of MST3K fans; it finished #27 out of 177 in a poll of MST3K Season 11 Kickstarter backers.
 Writer Jim Vorel holds the episode in lower esteem than the fans, ranking the episode #98 (out of 191 total MST3K episodes).
 Vorel believes star Robert Ginty has the most "purely punchable face in MST3k history" and that "the film is so dull, fuzzy and unengaging".

 The MST3K version of the film was released on DVD by Shout!
 Factory on July 20, 2010, as part of the Volume XVI box set; also included in the set were The Corpse Vanishes (episode #105), Santa Claus (episode #521), and Night of the Blood Beast (episode #701).
 The DVD includes an interview with director David Worth, who discussed the making of the film, his directorial debut.
 Worth previously appeared at the first ConventioCon ExpoFest-A-Rama in 1994, and describes himself as a fan of the show.